-The Cuba where there has not been free elections, independent elections, with the participation of several political parties, at any level,
+The Cuba where there has not been free elections, independent elections, with the participation of several political parties, at any level, since 1959.

 The Cuba where since 1959 there has not been free unions.
 Neither private proprietors.
 Neither private property.
 Neither freedom of religion.

 The Cuba of today, the Cuba that exists since 1959, represents the antithesis of all that political freedom and democracy sweeping the World now..
 Of all what the people that have elected governments into office, by means of free elections, have worked so hard to obtain and maintain.